bobbywilson0/cljs-gameboard-tutorial/units.md

 ## Intro

 Now that we have drawn a Checkers board the next step is adding units to the game board.
 The units in this case will be the red and black pieces for each respective side.
-Each unit will have an position on the board, I am going to use `x` and `y` values.
+Each unit will have a position on the board, I am going to use `x` and `y` values.
 So we can assume that `x` is whichever column (with respect to the tiles) the unit is in and `y` is whichever row the unit is in (e.g. [0,0] would refer to the top left tile).